-Formerly, my thoughts on OpenBSD were scattered around my website.
-I’d allude to its strengths when needed.
+Previously, I scattered my thoughts on OpenBSD around my website, alluding to its strengths when needed.
 However, that approach made my argumentation feel disjointed as a result.
-Overall, it seems more sensible to have a central place to talk about these things that can be linked to from elsewhere.
+It seems more sensible to have a central place to discuss these things.

 $PREVIOUS_OS